 It can also display the gradient without connecting the bike to a training app.
 This is because you can simply adjust the gradient using the buttons located on the levers.
 The right lever is used to set the ascent, and the left lever to set the descent.
 The step settings are made in 0.5% increments from -5% to +20%.

-Thanks to the adjustable fit, you can quickly and easily adjust the fit for multiple users, as there is a scale on all adjustable parts.
-Remember your values before adjusting them for your family member, for example.
+Thanks to the adjustable fit, you can quickly and easily customize the bike for multiple users, as there is a scale on all adjustable parts.
+Remember your settings before adjusting them for a family member, for example.

 Is there anything you don’t like about Tacx NEO Bike?

-Unlike direct-drive trainers, Tacx NEO Bike is not very portable and can’t be folded and stored when not in use.
+Unlike direct-drive trainers, the Tacx NEO Bike is not very portable and can’t be folded and stored when not in use.
 This is because it’s a fixed structure.
-So you need to have a dedicated space, eventually a pain cave.
+So you need to have a dedicated space, perhaps a pain cave.

 NOTE: Some users report that the seat tube of the NEO Bike is too wide, which leads to rubbing their thighs against it.
 However, you probably won’t experience this issue if you don’t have big thighs.